asm89/Arya/README.md

 - PHP >= 5.3
 - [Auryn](https://github.com/rdlowrey/Auryn) (Dependency Injection)
+- [Artax](https://github.com/rdlowrey/Artax) (Only needed to run the full test suite [requires PHP 5.4+])

 ## Installation

 **Github**

 You can clone the latest Arya iteration at anytime from the github repository.
-By using the `--recursive` option git will automatically retrieve the Auryn submodule dependency and store it in the vendor directory.
+By using the `--recursive` option git will automatically retrieve the Auryn and Artax submodules for us.

 ```bash
 $ git clone --recursive git://github.com/rdlowrey/Arya.git